CodepotatoLtd/cashcalc-sdk/.github/README.md

 ## Authentication

 To get started, you will need to authorize your application with Cashcalc.
 They provide an OAuth2 Authorization Code flow.
-To get started, create a new instance of `Codepotato\CashCalc\Connectors\CashCalcAuth`.
-You are required to provide a Client ID and a Client Secret, and if you are generating an authorization URL, you also should provide the redirect uri.
+To get started, create a new instance of Codepotato\CashCalc\CashCalcAuth; You are required to provide a Client ID and a Client Secret, and if you are generating an authorization URL, you also should provide this.

 ```php
 $auth = new CashCalcAuth(